 Journal Editor and Conference Series Director

 Arien Mack is the Alfred and Monette Marrow Professor of Psychology at The New School for Social Research, where she has edited Social Research journal since 1970.
-In 1988 she established the Social Research conference series, which she continues to direct.
+In 1988 she established the Social Research conference series, which she continues to direct through the Center for Public Scholarship, which she also founded and directs.
 Professor Mack is also the founder and director of the Journal Donation Project, which assists in rebuilding major research and teaching libraries in countries that have fallen victim to political or economic deprivation, and often both, through the provision of current subscriptions and back volume sets of English-language scholarly, professional and current events journals.
 In 2007, she launched the Endangered Scholars Worldwide initiative.
 As a research psychologist, Professor Mack's current interests focus on perception, cognition, and attention.
 She teaches graduate-level psychology courses and oversees a research lab at The New School for Social Research.
 Her publications include more than 60 articles, and the coauthored volume Inattentional Blindness (MIT Press 1998).